artemslesarev/double-pendulum/README.md

-## double-pendulum
+## double-pendulum code for js object in max
-## bang it
+##
 ##
- scheduler rate double pendulum object
+ written in ES5 double pendulum object is driven by bang and gives scheduler control signal;